BellezaEmporium/bellezaemporium.github.io/EA_Analysis.md

 That proved two important things:

 1. The first digest is built from `allUsersGenericId` and `IS`.
-2. The second digest adds a third value, which in this branch is the hardcoded string `l)%ge7fomILhfj*Qfi+,`.
+2. The second digest adds a third value, which in this branch is this hardcoded string `l)%ge7fomILhfj*Qfi+,`.
 This was different from the previous writeup, that included a hardware hash in every single file request.

 In the `flag=1` branch, the third chunk was not the hardcoded fallback string but the return value of `0x1405186C0`, which my Frida hook showed as a 40-character ASCII hex string.
 Importantly, the hasher received that value as literal text, not decoded binary.